http://www.washingtonpost.com/wp-dyn/content/video/2006/04/04/VI2006040401159.html?referrer=emaillink

 uses a model for the ecstatic biblical femme fatale Judith that greatly

 resembles Bloch-Bauer, right down to the same necklace.
-Laura Payne, author
+Laura Payne,

-of "Essential Klimt," wrote that the work is also considered one of the
+of "Essential Klimt," wrote that the work is also considered one of

 artist's most erotic paintings.